andersgs/irelr/README.md

 # How to get it on Linux/Mac

-The package contains C code, so if you are in Windows, you will require the RTools package.

 I recommend installing the latest version of R from [here](https://www.R-project.org).
 Then installing the latest version of RStudio from [here](http://www.rstudio.com/products/rstudio/download/).

-Everyone will require Hadley's devtools package.
+You require Hadley Wickham's devtools package.
 From the R command prompt within RStudio, type:

     install.packages('devtools')